byteark/byteark-qoder-key-server-nodejs-example/README.md

 * `content_id`: Video key from ByteArk Qoder
 * `tech`: will be `hls`
 * `definition`: Definition of the video (such as `480p`, `720p`)
-* `token`: The [JWT](https://jwt.io/) token that you may verify to ensure that the request are actually from ByteArk Qoder
+* `signature`: The [JWT](https://jwt.io/) token that you may verify to ensure that the request are actually from ByteArk Qoder

 ### Playback key endpoint